GRC-SummerSchool/learn-python/Day2/Dictionaries.md

 ### Exercise

-Create a new python file - groceries.py.
+Create a new python file, groceries.py.
 Copy the code above and run.
 Add some additional print statements so you can see the original dictionary contents and the new dictionary contents.
 Include a separation between the two parts.